dannystey/dev-fe-onboarding/src/fundamentals-1.md

 - How can you place two block elements side by side?
 - What is CSS box-model?
 - What is CSS flex-box?
 When do you use it?

+> Could be a google form with all questions on it?

 <br/>